 The main section of the Purchase order is the Items List.
 This is where you will see the items on the purchase order.
 Next, we will go into the process of manually adding items to a PO on the next page.

 Each line on the PO has the following details.

 - SEL – by placing a checkmark in the selection box, you will be able to perform actions to multiple lines simultaneously.
 We’ll go into more detail on that when we talk about Receiving a purchase order.

 - BO – when an item is placed on backorder, you’ll see the red BO flag

 - $$ – the double red dollar sign indicates that this item has a special purchase price as defined in the proposal.
 To see any notes regarding the special price, go to the Sales Order > Designer and click on the item.
-In the Options pop-over window, click on the Notes tab to read any notes entered.
+Then, in the Options pop-over window, click on the Notes tab to read any notes entered.

-- New in 9.0520: At the far right of the part number is a small copy icon.
+- At the far right of the part number is a small copy icon.
 Clicking on this icon will copy the part number to your computer’s clipboard.
 This is useful for transferring a PO into a vendor’s online order portal.
 Click the icon on the PO, then click paste in the vendor’s web page portal.
 VIOLA!!!

 - Description – tell me about the item.
 This is the purchase description associated with the part number as defined in the Item module.
 If no purchase description exists, then the sales description is used instead.
 Note: The description can be modified on the PO, and you will be prompted to save the change to the Item Master or only use the edited description on this PO line.